 6. Photograph your bag

-On our recent experience in Russia the team members were asked to describe what their bags looked like and it has to be easier for the person looking in the recesses of that distant airport if they have photos to help them spot yours apart from the many others.
+On our recent experience in Russia the team members were asked to describe what their bags looked like.
+It has to be easier for the person looking in the recesses of that distant airport if they have photos to help them spot yours apart from the many others.

 7. Ensure your insurance is up to the job